stone-payments/aspnetcore-cowsay/README.md

 # AspnetCore Cowsay

 Sample application to run aspnetcore in tsuru paas.
-Application has no pratical pourpose.
+Application has no pratical purpose.

 Pre-Deploy

 Create an app using the dotnet-core platform.

 Deploying